riconaef/Airbnb_Seattle/README.md

 The return of the function are the X and y matrix.

-### Modeling:
+### Data Modeling:

 A linear Regression model is build with normalized data.

 ### Evaluation:

 The function "coef_weights" from the class of Udacity is used, which returns a dataframe of the coefficients for each feature.
 To have a better visualization, these coefficient are plotted in a bar plot.
+The r-squared-score is about 0,56.

 ## Results<a name="results"></a>